Application Components

 Multiple screen applications typically use a progress bar, however, it is not required.
 Progress bars are not used with singlescreen applications.

 Progress bars are left-aligned and can extend to the full screen width, but are not required to do so.
-The progress bar indicated the current and completed steps with USPS Digital Blue (#333366), while future and incomplete steps are indicated in gray.
+The progress bar indicates the current and completed steps with USPS Digital Blue (#333366), while future and incomplete steps are indicated in gray.
 A step indicator (i.e., “Step # of #”) appears above the current step bar on desktop and is left-aligned on mobile.

 Pagination & Results Per Page